JeeWeetje/iot-workshop/README.md

 - The water sensor SIG pin is connected to the analog pin `A0` on the The Things Network Uno
 - The water sensor GND pin is connected to one of the `GND` pins on the The Things Uno

+*Note: On the pictures there is a white wire; the white wire from the water sensor is not connected by intention*

 Your device and sensors should be connected as follows:

    ![alt tag](img/device-overview.JPG)